 An expert bilingual guide plus a tour host

 Some dinners (as detailed on itinerary)

-Discretionary tips for guide, hotel staff and driver
+Tips for guide, hotel staff and driver (according to your discretion)

 OUR EXPERT LOCAL GUIDE

 We’re thrilled to have Ana Paula Fuentes as our guide.
 A Mexico City native and the founding director of the Museo Textil de Oaxaca, Ana is an expert in Mexican textiles who has strong relationships with the artisans we will visit.